10 Critical Steps to Creating a Successful Micro-influencer Campaign

 But just because more brands are trying their hand at influencer marketing (and more people are becoming influencers), doesn’t mean it’s getting easier to find the right influencers, build a relationship, and create effective content for your marketing campaigns.

-This guide covers the 10 critical steps you need to jump into your first (or fifteenth) influencer marketing campaign without hesitation.
+Wondering how to do influencer marketing?
+Don't worry-- this guide covers the 10 critical steps you need to jump into your first (or fifteenth) campaign without hesitation.

 Wait, why micro-influencers?